zengzzzzz/golang-trending-archive/README.md

 * 【2024-01-01】[hackerhouse-opensource / Marble](https://github.com/hackerhouse-opensource/Marble) - The CIA's Marble Framework is designed to allow for flexible and easy-to-use obfuscation when developing tools.
 ## Typescript

+* 【2024-01-17】[FrigadeHQ / remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across browsers and devices.
+* 【2024-01-17】[aspen-cloud / triplit](https://github.com/aspen-cloud/triplit) - A full-stack, syncing database that runs on both server and client.
+Pluggable storage (indexeddb, sqlite, durable objects), syncs over websockets, and works with your favorite framework (React, Solid, Vue, Svelte).
+* 【2024-01-17】[weijunext / smart-excel-ai](https://github.com/weijunext/smart-excel-ai) - Generate the Excel formulas you need in seconds using ChatGPT.
+* 【2024-01-17】[denoland / fresh](https://github.com/denoland/fresh) - The next-gen web framework.
 * 【2024-01-16】[sadmann7 / skateshop](https://github.com/sadmann7/skateshop) - An open source e-commerce skateshop build with everything new in Next.js 13.
 * 【2024-01-16】[Fallenbagel / jellyseerr](https://github.com/Fallenbagel/jellyseerr) - Fork of overseerr for jellyfin support
 * 【2024-01-15】[TailAdmin / free-nextjs-admin-dashboard](https://github.com/TailAdmin/free-nextjs-admin-dashboard) - TailAdmin is a Next.js and Tailwind CSS free, open-source admin dashboard template.
 Provides developers with the necessary tools, components, pages to build a full-featured back-end, dashboard, or admin panel for any web project.